 Howdy!
-Raging Bolt ex Ogerpon ex is one of the popular Pokemon TCG decks in Shrouded Fable meta that you’ll often encounter in tournaments and Standard ranked mode.
+Raging Bolt ex Ogerpon ex remains a top competitor in the tournament scene in Pristmatic Evolution meta.
 This deck can put up a lot of aggression early on, and snipe out key Pokemon on the bench that enable the opponent’s game plan.

 Decklist